athrawes/aml/README.md

 Precedence in AML is as follows:

 1. Grouped expressions are evaluated first
+2. Lines implicitly group all expressions on that line
+3. Infix functions implicitly create a group expression with their immediately left and right neighbor expressions
-2. Expressions are evaluated strictly right to left
+4. Expressions are evaluated strictly right to left.
+Does _not_ respect PEMDAS/BODMAS or other mathematical conventions.
-3. Functions are greedy and will attempt to take as many arguments as possible
+5. Functions are greedy and will attempt to take as many arguments as possible

 Some examples: